 Kaspersky Secure Connection is compatible with Windows, macOS, iOS, and Android.

-However, it does not offer Linux support and it is not compatible with routers.
-That means that the VPN can't be configured to work with game consoles or smart TVs.
+It doesn't offer Linux support, and it's not compatible with routers.
+That means you can't use it on game consoles or smart TVs.

 Kaspersky Secure Connection's Customer Service

-Since Kaspersky is such a large company, it does offer a good range of customer service options.
+Kaspersky offers a good range of customer service options.

-There is a vast online Knowledge Base, which contains tutorials, tips, and troubleshooting.
-However, the Knowledge Base does cover all of Kaspersky's products so you do have to do a bit of digging to find information relevant to Secure Connection.
+There is an online knowledge base that contains tutorials, tips, and troubleshooting guides.
+It covers all of Kaspersky's products, so you have to do a bit of digging to find information relevant to Secure Connection.

-I found Kaspersky Secure Connection incredibly easy to use.
+I found Kaspersky Secure Connection incredibly user-friendly.
 The download and installation process was fast, smooth, and even comes with a quick guide to VPNs and how they work.

-Apps across all four platforms are very simple and unchallenging to navigate with one-click connect to get you up and running in the shortest time possible.
+Apps across all four platforms are very simple and easy to navigate with one-click connect to get you up and running in the shortest time possible.